sam-cogan/sessions/sqlAgent/PITCHME.md

 ### Elastic Database Jobs

-* Run jobs in parrallel across databses
+* Run jobs in parallel across databases
 * Jobs written in T-SQL
 * Supports SQL Databases, Servers and Elastic Pools
 * Jobs can run across subscription
-* One off or scheduled execution
+* One-off or scheduled execution
 * Performance, cost and scale depends on Job DB
 * @color[orange](Currently in Preview)
 * Administration is all PowerShell or T-SQL (no GUI)